FERPA – STUDENT RIGHTS & PRIVACY

 • major

-Currently enrolled students may choose to withhold disclosure of directory information by submitting the Request to Withhold Directory Information to the Registrar’s Office.
-Information will be held confidential and the request is effective until rescinded, in writing, by the student.
+Currently enrolled students may choose to withhold disclosure of directory information by completing the Manage My Privacy Settings task in Workday (Login Required.)
+Information will be held confidential and the request is effective unless updated by the student.

 DISCLOSURE OF EDUCATION RECORDS